Languages Supported

 • Automatic updates managed by TelemetryOS (no manual browser updates needed)

-Your application doesn't need to worry about browser compatibility—you're always targeting a known, modern Chrome version.
+Applications don't need to worry about browser compatibility—the target is always a known, modern Chrome version.

 Iframe Execution